mdn/curriculum/curriculum/1-core/4-best-practices-and-essential-tooling.md

 - Understand the value of unobtrusive JavaScript.

-  - If possible, use JavaScript as a usability enhancement, which isn’t essential for the app to function
+  - If possible, use JavaScript as a usability enhancement, which isn't essential for the app to function

   - A good example is client-side validation of form inputs